 P8.
 Agricultural outputs are safe and beneficial

 P9.
-Safe working environments are provided for employees
+Safe working environments are provided for all people working in the industry

-C17.
-Food produced by the industry is healthy and nutritional
+C19.
+Food produced by agricultural activities is healthy and nutritional

 C21.
 Physical health and mental wellbeing are valued and actively supported